 - Ensure beneficiaries get their inheritance.

 There once was a time where all wills had to be subject to the probate process.
-However probate courts received a reputation of being slow, cumbersome, and expensive.
-Therefore, courts have permitted certain property to be deemed as non-probate property, and thus not be subject to the probate process.
-This allowed people who took advantage of these alternatives to probate, to save time and money.
+However the probate process was deemed slow, cumbersome, and expensive.
+Therefore, courts have designated certain property “as non-probate property”, meaning that such designated property need not enter the dreaded realm of probate court.

 Types of Non-Probate Assets